 When I was progressing through the Professional Diploma, I felt my prototypes could be more visually appealing.
 I’m quite visually minded so I was annoyed with myself when I couldn’t get them to look right.
 The UI course helped deepen my visual design skills, which I heavily use in the UI part of my job now.

 Sometimes I rewatch the course lessons and reread my notes as a refresher so I can apply the learnings to my current job.
 I recently had another look at the Gestalt principles from the visual design course.
 I also occasionally look at the introductory and research modules from the Professional Diploma to deepen my knowledge.
 There are also additional resources like recommended reading included that you can refer back to when you need them.
+Build your UX career with a globally recognised, industry-approved qualification.
+Get the mindset, the confidence and the skills that make UX designers so valuable.

 Can you describe your current role?